Every college-dweller has faced the problem of coming up with worthy dorm room storage ideas.

 Hang all your clothes in a small dorm closet with these magic hangers

-Managing dorm closet storage is tricky at best.
-But using these stainless steel Magic Hangers you can have 6 items of clothes occupy one hanger’s space.
+These stainless steel Magic Hangers allow you to have 6 items of clothes in one hanger’s space.
 So a 10-pack of these hangers gives you 60 shirts and pants taking up little to no space.
 In fact, one hanger like this can hold up to 30 lbs so winter clothes and jackets are fair game.

 Listen, these babies can save you more than 80% of dorm closet storage space.
 Need I say more?